 By Amrit Morsara

-Organizations are constantly looking for ways to streamline operations, improve customer experience and outperform in their industries.
-Leaders are constantly requesting teams to innovate, innovate, innovate!
+Organizations are constantly looking for ways to streamline operations, improve customer experience and outperform in their industries; whereas leaders are constantly requesting teams to innovate, innovate, innovate!
 So how do you keep up with the demands and drive process efficiencies?
-Standardize!
+You standardize!

-You might be thinking, “What?
-Why would I standardize?
-I want to innovate and cultivate new ideas!”
+You may be thinking, “What?
+Why would I standardize, I want to innovate and cultivate new ideas!”

-You first have to take the perspective of your customer – what do you want as a customer?
-Generally your answer will be a consistent level of service or product.
+You first have to take on the perspective of your customer – what do you want as a customer?
+Generally, your answer will be a consistent level of service or product.